jackfrancisdalton/ReactNotificationBar/README.md

 ```

 ## Functions
 `React Notification Handler` contains a multitude of functions to integrate it with your react application.
+These functions should be accessed through a `ref` value placed on the notification handler (this can be seen in the example below).

 ### pushNotification
 Generates and push an out-of-box notification box based on the properties passed into the function.